pulumi/docs/quickstart/azure/setup.md

 az account show --query id -o tsv
 ```

-To list available subscriptions use:
+To list all available subscriptions, you can use:

 ```
 az account list --query '[].{subscriptionName:name,subscriptionId:id}' -o tsv